 Seitan is another odd-sounding meat-replacement that’s good for your health.
 It’s high in protein and minerals such as iron and selenium.
 Plus, it’s not soy based, so a great option for those with an intolerance.
 It’s made from vital wheat gluten – where wheat flour dough has the starch washed from it, leaving insoluble gluten.
 Some call it the wheat meat!
 Seitan is firm, meaty, and has that slightly spongy/chewy meat texture too.
 It pairs nicely with rice, soy sauce, most veggies, mustard, and hot bread rolls.
 Just buy it plain, chop and add to your meal, or get it pre-marinated.

 If you’re in the UK, you HAVE to try out LoveSeitan.
 They deliver it straight to your door in the form of burgers, pieces, deli slices, bacon, or just plain.
 Their prices are excellent (deli slices for less than £2!) and delivery is free if you spend £20 so it’s worth putting in an occasional order and stocking up.

-Just a warning: by its very name, seitan is full of gluten, so if you’re sensitive/intolerant to gluten you may want to give it a miss, or start with a modest portion.
+Just a warning: by its very name, seitan is full of gluten, so if you’re sensitive/intolerant to gluten you may want to give it a miss.

 Meal Ideas – roast dinner with seitan, mashed potatoes, veg and gravy, chopped seitan tacos with onion and salsa, seitan salad baguette, seitan fried rice, crumbled into tomato pasta.